As you might already know, idioms are phrases that have their own special meanings.

 If you say something is the best thing since sliced bread, you’re saying it’s great.

 Have you seen how much he loves that video game?
 He thinks it’s the best thing since sliced bread.

 “Sliced bread” by itself can also be used to refer to something that’s great or amazing.
-This fun video about a burrito calls it “the sliced bread of food that’s not sliced bread” when describing its history.
+This video is about a burrito and calls it “the sliced bread of food that’s not sliced bread” when describing its history.

 Why the f**k is this game so hard to win?
 Pardon my French.